 My article about how to winterize your orchids is a good resource on how to prepare your orchids for winter.
 You can also read about how to care for your orchids outdoors.
 You’ll be able to get an idea of which orchids are best suited for outdoor living.

 If you are unsure if your orchid can handle the fall and winter temperatures in your area, keep your orchids in containers or pots.
 A wheeled plant stand such as this one or this heavy-duty plant stand can go under your orchid pots.
 That way, you can easily and quickly move your orchids indoors once the temperatures start to drop.
-Read more about when to move outdoor orchids inside in this article.
+Read more about when to move outdoor orchids inside here.

 As I alluded to above, the temperature tolerance of terrestrial orchids varies according to the species.
 This is very important to keep in mind when you are trying to figure out what orchid to buy.
 Knowing the temperature tolerance of your orchid species will help you know how to care for your orchid.